volodymyrhudyma/blog/content/blog/2020-08-13-immutability-in-javascript.md

   Mutation hides change which creates unexpected side effects leading to nasty bugs.
 * **Change tracking**

-  Objects can be compared by reference and if they are equal, it means that nothing has changed, because changing an object in an immutable way creates a new instance which holds another reference.
+  Objects can be compared by reference and if they are equal, it means that nothing has changed, because changing an object in an immutable way creates a new instance that contains another reference.
 * **History preview**

   History entries can be collected in separate (immutable) objects and the state can be replaced with them at any given moment.
 Need to undo something?
-Just bring back the state saved while undoing and that's it.
+Just restore the state saved while undoing and that is it.

 ## The drawbacks of immutability

-We already know that you have to create a new object instance in order to modify it.
+We already know that you need to create a new object instance to modify it.

-But isn't it much more expensive operation rather than simple modifying the original instance?
+But is not that much more expensive than a simple modification of the original instance?

-That would have been true if we did not have **structural sharing** and **garbage collection**.
+That would have been the case if we did not have **structural sharing** and **garbage collection**.

 #### Structural sharing